jrawlinsonSSTL/GNSS-matlab/README.md

 Please note that this repo was forked from [danipascual](https://github.com/danipascual/GNSS-matlab).
+Beidou B1C, QZSS L1CA and GPS L1C (using CBOC rather than TMBOC) have been added by me.

 # GNSS codes, signals and spectrum generation for Matlab